PlasmaPy/git-demo/README.md

 2. Click on the green button that says "<> Code ▼"
 3. Select the SSH tab
 4. Click on the copy button "⧉"
-5. Open a terminal.
-6. Type `git clone` followed by a space and then paste the text that you copied.
+5. In a terminal, type `git clone` followed by a space and then paste the text that you copied.
    The command should be like:
    ```bash
    git clone git@github.com:your-github-username/git-demo.git